-Welcome to another Wacky Wednesday project – making permanent sand castles out of plastic bottles.
+Welcome to another Wacky Workshops project – making permanent sand castles out of plastic bottles.

 This craft is fun, cheap, and awesome for the environment (anything that keeps plastic out of landfill and oceans is).